rohanperi/RealTemp/README.md

 # Installation

-1. Clone the repository by doing ```git clone https://github.com/rohanperi/RealTemp.git``` in your respective terminal.
+1. Clone the repository by doing ```git clone https://github.com/rohanperi/RealTemp.git``` in your terminal.
-2. Make sure you have ST Cube MX IDE
+2. Make sure you have ST Cube MX IDE: https://www.st.com/en/development-tools/stm32cubeide.html
-3. Have your Microcontroller ready, I used an STM32F767 but others from ST can work too!
+3. Have your Microcontroller (MCU) ready, I used an STM32F767 but other MCUs from ST can work too!
-4. Open this project in Cube MX, making sure your MCU is connected to your PC, then run the code
+4. Open this project in Cube MX, making sure your MCU is connected to your PC, then build and run the code

 # Usage